MurpheyLab/MurpheyLab.github.io/README.md

 To make your changes to the actual, public website, push them to the remote repository using:
  `git push origin master`

 Now everyone can see them and the website will be publicly updated.
+If you get an error on this step, someone else may have pushed after you last pulled.
+To fix this, `git stash` your changes, and talk to Katie or Ian.

 ### To add a publication:
 1. Add a publication to `publications.html` in the format: